seedse/frdstrssite/README.md

 This is not a finished product.

-This is for EDUCATIONAL PURPOSES.
+This is for EDUCATIONAL PURPOSES, use site at own risk.